-Arul Prakkash, Program Manager for Asia and the Pacific
+Arul Prakkash, Senior Program Manager, Asia & the Pacific

 Prakkash is a human rights activist, community organizer and media specialist leading WITNESS’ programmatic work in Asia and the Pacific.
 He works to strengthen the use of video to expose human rights violations in critical response situations in the region, such as war crimes, ethnic cleansing, forced evictions, elections-related violence, police abuse, and others.